 The pH values in different solvents, expressed in their own scales, are absolutely noncomparable.
 The pH 19 in acetonitrile corresponds by its acidity pretty well to pH 7 in water.
 Nevertheless, this is more a coincidence than anything else: the pH 1.5 in sulfuric acid is not even near neutrality in terms of aqueous pH.
 On the contrary, this solution is so acidic that such acidity cannot be realized in water at all.
 Its equivalent pH in water would be negative: ca -20.

 Why is that so?
 The reason lies in chemical properties of the different solvents.
 Contrary to the common knowledge the pH value of a solution does not correspond to the negative logatrithm of hydrogen ion H+ concentration in the solution but to the negative logarithm of H+ activity in the solution: pH = -log[a(H+)].
 In different solvents the same number of H+ ions can have vastly different activity because they are bound to solvent molecules with different strength.
 This causes their different “efficiency” in making solution acidic.
-This in turn means different efficiency in catalyzing reactions, reacting with bases, etc.
+This in turn means different efficiency in catalyzing reactions, reacting with bases, etc. Hydrogen ions in acetonitrile are much more active than in water.
+Hydrogen ions in DMSO are less active than in water.

 The above mentioned noncomparability is very inconvenient: using the conventional pH scales in different solvents it is impossible to make comparisons of the behavior of the solutions in different chemical and technological processes.